StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 === "Other installation methods"

-    Download the tar.gz archive from [Apache Cassandra downloads](http://cassandra.apache.org/download/) and extract it into the folder of your choice.
+    Download the `tar.gz` archive from [Apache Cassandra downloads](http://cassandra.apache.org/download/) and extract it into the folder of your choice.
 You can use utilities like [Wget](https://www.gnu.org/software/wget/) to download the archive.

 By default, data is stored in `/var/lib/cassandra`.
-Ensure appropriate permissions are set for this directory to avoid any issues with data storage and access.
+Set appropriate permissions for this directory to avoid any issues with data storage and access.

 ### Configuration